 The second phase of the stress response in the resistance reaction.
 This phase of the stress response is initiated by several hormones.
 Corticotropin-Releasing Hormones (CRH), Growth Hormone Releasing Hormone (GHRH) and Thyrotropin Releasing Hormone (TRH)… anyone else find these hormone names redundant? (joking!).

-Anyway, the short of it is that CRH get the pituitary to release ACTH (adrenocorticotropic hormone) which gets the adrenals to release cortisol.
-Cortisol gets the liver to turn glycogen back to glucose, breakdown triglycerides to fatty acids and catabolizes proteins into amino acids.
+Anyway, the short of it is that CRH gets the pituitary to release ACTH (adrenocorticotropic hormone) which gets the adrenals to release cortisol.
+Cortisol gets the liver to turn glycogen back to glucose, breakdown triglycerides to fatty acids and catabolize proteins into amino acids.

 Next, the GHRH gets the pituitary to release Human Growth Hormone (which is great for maximizing lean muscle mass).
 HGH acting via insulin-like growth factors breakdown triglycerides and glycogen.
 Lastly, TSH promotes secretion of thyroid hormones which increase the use of glucose for ATP (more energy)!